Laurence-Tsai/Laurence-Tsai/README.md

 **Laurence-Tsai** is a ✨ _special_ ✨ repository

-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently working with AWS